peterhinch/micropython_eeprom/flash/FLASH.md

 from machine import SPI, Pin
 from flash_spi import FLASH
 cspins = (Pin(Pin.board.Y5, Pin.OUT, value=1), Pin(Pin.board.Y4, Pin.OUT, value=1))
-flash = FLASH(SPI(2, baudrate=20_000_000), cspins)
+flash = FLASH(SPI(2, baudrate=5_000_000), cspins)
 # Format the filesystem
 os.VfsLfs2.mkfs(flash)  # Omit this to mount an existing filesystem os.mount(flash,'/fl_ext')
 ```
-The above will reformat a drive with an existing filesystem: to mount an
+The above will reformat a drive with an existing filesystem erasing all files:
-existing filesystem simply omit the commented line.
+to mount an existing filesystem omit the commented line.

 Note that, at the outset, you need to decide whether to use the array as a
 mounted filesystem or as a byte array.
-The filesystem is relatively small but
-has high integrity owing to the hardware longevity.
-Typical use-cases involve
-files which are frequently updated.
-These include files used for storing Python
-objects serialised using Pickle/ujson or files holding a btree database.
+Most use cases for flash will require a
+filesystem, although byte level reads may be used to debug filesystem issues.

 The SPI bus must be instantiated using the `machine` module.